 If you are active online, negative people and criticism are a fact of life

-Your blog, your books or your presence on social media are all open targets for a negative person.
+Your blog, your books or your presence on social media are all open targets for people with negative attitudes.

-It is all too common to get negative comments on your blog articles or harsh criticism of your books on Amazon.
+It is common to get petty and negative comments on your blog articles or harsh criticism of your books on Amazon.

-Goodreads has had a checkered history, and personal attack is still the weapon of choice for many of the infamous Goodreads trolls.
+Goodreads has had a checkered history.
+But a personal attack is still the weapon of choice for many of the infamous Goodreads trolls.

 The word criticism means the analysis and judgement of the merits and faults of a literary or artistic work.

 Sadly though, you’ll find those who don’t look at the positive and negative aspects of a book.
 Their preferred form of criticism is to get personal.
 For some weird reason, it feels good for them to insult.

 Blog comments are a terrific means of interacting with readers and a source of positive energy.
 But there are times when you can get comments that are nasty, and they make it tough to remain positive.

 Social media was initially about connecting with friends and family members.
 But today, it is difficult to restrict who can communicate with you.